Skip to content

 Marketing Mix People

 Businesses are reliant on the people who run them, right?
-So it’s a no brainer having the right people is essential as they are as much a part of your business offering as the products/services you are selling.
-This includes things like employee performance, appearance, and customer service.
+So it’s a no brainer that having the right people on your team is essential — they are as much a part of your business offering as the products or services you're selling.

 Tip: Having the right people is an internal advantage that affects your position in the market.